 Luisa Belli is an evaluation officer with OED where she coordinates planning, monitoring and implementation of project evaluations.
 She has a background in tropical and subtropical agriculture and rural sociology.
 She has more than 15 years of experience in the management, monitoring and evaluation of development programmes, of which 10 were spent in evaluations.
 Before joining OED, she worked as rural sociologist in several FAO and NGO-led participatory development projects.

-Arwa Khalid is an evaluation officer in OED, where she is responsible for project evaluations and the evaluation of FAO’s technical cooperation programme in the Kingdom of Saudi Arabia.
+Arwa Khalid is an evaluation officer in OED.
 She has more than 20 years of experience in animal health, management of agricultural knowledge systems, livelihood and food security/food aid, evaluation and coordination.
 Before joining FAO, Arwa served as extension officer for GTZ, where she contributed to the liaison between the programme management and the field, especially local government staff and farmers groups.
-She holds a master’s degree from Wageningen University, the Netherlands
+She holds a master’s degree from Wageningen University, the Netherlands.

 Roger Miranda is an evaluation officer with OED, where he is responsible for coordinating selected project and country programme evaluations.
 He is a programme evaluator with more than 20 years of experience in the international development sector.
 Before joining OED, Roger worked at the Nicaraguan Municipal Development Institute (INIFOM), the Comptroller General’s Office (CGR) and as an independent evaluator.
 He was previously a staff member in various UN agencies (UNODC and OIOS) and played an active role in UNEG.
 He is the author of Eva the Evaluator and has a master’s degree from the Katholieke Universiteit Leuven.

-Amélie Solal-Céligny is an evaluation officer in OED since 2015.
-She carried out various country programme evaluations and coordinated project evaluations.
-She is currently leading the OED Decentralization Support Team.
+Amélie Solal-Céligny is an evaluation officer in OED where she carries out country programme evaluations and coordinated project evaluations.
 Amélie has more than 15 years of work experience in food security analysis, nutrition assessment, M&E and evaluation, mostly with UN organizations (FAO, WFP, IFAD).
 Before joining OED, Amélie served as M&E Officer in FAO Regional Office for Africa, where she developed the regional M&E network, led M&E capacity building activities in the region, and participated in the development of M&E systems for country programming frameworks and their alignment with FAO strategic objectives and regional initiatives.
 She holds a bachelor’s degree in applied mathematics and social sciences from Paris Dauphine University and a master’s degree in sustainable rural development from Paris Orsay University and has professional training in Monitoring and Evaluation for development (Wageningen University) and Impact Assessment (JPAL MIT).

 Omar Awabdeh is an is an evaluation officer in OED, where he is responsible for designing and managing project/programme evaluations.
 He has over 10 years of experience in development evaluations, capacity development and policy support.
 He is a member of the Evaluation Management Group of the Independent System-wide Evaluation of the contribution of the United Nations development system to strengthening national capacities for data collection and statistical analyses to support the achievement of the MDGs.
 Before joining OED, Omar served as Monitoring and Evaluation Analyst for UNDP.
 He holds a master’s degree in management from New York Institute of Technology.